zeidk/rwa3_group/README.md

 Start the environment to make sure the ArUco markers appear in the environment.
 - `roslaunch rwa3_group rwa3.launch`

-Your environment should be similar as the following picture.
+Your environment should be similar as the one shown in the following picture (1 robot + 3 ArUco markers).

 ![RWA3 World](figure/rwa3_world.jpg)